-The California Independent Administration of Estates Act (IAEA) was enacted in 1987 and it grants the representative of a decedent’s estate authority to take action on behalf of the estate without having to obtain prior court approval to do so.
+The California Independent Administration of Estates Act (IAEA) was enacted in 1987 to streamline the probate process by allowing the representative of a decedent’s estate to take actions on behalf of the estate without prior court approval.
 This allows for a more efficient probate process by eliminating delays that are often inherent in the court system.
 It helps to simplify the probate administration by reducing the court’s involvement and is a power that can be requested in the original Petition for Probate or later on during the probate process.

-The power may either be full or limited, depending on what the assets of the estate are and the scope and extent of authority the representative is seeking to have.
-If full IAEA powers are granted, the personal representative may carry on most estate transactions without having to obtain prior approval from the court (i.e. selling real estate).
-In order to have such powers, the court issues Letters of Testamentary to the personal representative.
+The extent of this authority can range from full to limited, depending on the assets of the estate and the authority requested.
+If full IAEA powers are granted, the personal representative can carry out most estate transactions without court approval and is issued Letters of Testamentary by the court.

-Our office has expertise in helping you plan and create, modify or change, or to implement an estate plan.
-If you have questions about a particular probate case, please contact our office at (714) 282-7488 so that our experienced attorneys could help guide you in the right direction.
+Our office specializes in estate planning and can help with creating, modifying, or implementing an estate plan.
+If you have questions regarding a specific probate case, please contact us at (714) 282-7488 for guidance from our experienced attorneys.